olucasaguilar/vrcontrol/README.md

 # VR CONTROL - English Version

-This is a management system developed for a clothing production company, covering all stages of the process, from raw material acquisition to final distribution.
-The system provides full control over the production process, including outsourcing and inventory management of raw materials and finished products.
+This is an ERB system developed for a clothing manufacturing company, covering all phases of the process, from raw material acquisition to final distribution.
+The system provides complete control of the production process, including management of raw material inventory and finished products.
 This project was developed as part of a college capstone project (2023).

 ## Instructions to Run the Application